 Our lead bispecific antibody candidate, MCLA-128, is currently in a Phase 1/2 clinical trial in Europe for the treatment of various solid tumors, including breast, colorectal and ovarian cancers.
 We believe MCLA-128 has the potential to be a more effective treatment of HER2-expressing solid tumors than existing therapies due to its ability to inhibit cellular growth factor receptors on tumor cells and simultaneously involve immune system cells to attack tumor cells.
 MCLA-128 is designed to bind to and block growth factor receptors known as HER2 and HER3, as well as recruit immune killer cells, such as NK cells and macrophages.
 In our pre-clinical studies, MCLA-128 was more effective in inhibiting heregulin-driven tumor growth than HER2 or HER3 mAbs, as well as their combinations and a combination of currently approved HER2 mAbs.
 The production of heregulin, which is the ligand for HER3, has been widely shown to cause cancer cells to grow and become resistant to treatment with HER2-targeted therapies.
 Our Phase 1/2 clinical trial of MCLA-128 will assess its safety, tolerability and anti-tumor activity.
-In the early stages of the dose escalation, we have observed a measurable positive effect in 9 out of 16 patients treated to date with MCLA-128 and evaluable for efficacy.
-In eight of those nine patients, the disease did not progress, a condition defined as stable disease.
-In one patient, we observed reduction in size and disappearance of some metastatic lesions with no new tumors appearing to date, and this result is defined as a partial response.
-The disease progressed in the remaining seven patients evaluable for a response.
-In three of the eight patients initially assessed to have stable disease, the disease progressed at a later evaluation date.
-We expect to report top-line results from the Phase 1/2 trial in the first half of 2017.
+In the dose escalation phase of the trial, we observed an objective positive effect in 12 out of the 27 patients, or 44%, treated and evaluable for efficacy.
+In 11 of those 12 patients, the disease had not progressed at the completion of the first two cycles of treatment, a condition defined as stable disease.
+In one patient, we observed significant reductions in tumor size and disappearance of some metastatic lesions with no new tumors appearing through the beginning of the thirteenth cycle of treatment, a condition defined as a partial response.
+This partial response has been confirmed at later evaluation dates and this patient continues to receive MCLA-128 after more than 10 months in the trial.
+The disease progressed in the remaining patients evaluable for a response.
+Three of the 11 patients initially assessed with stable disease continued without progression of the disease beyond the fourth cycle of their treatment.
+In the remaining eight patients initially assessed with stable disease, the disease progressed at a later evaluation date.
+In the expansion cohort phase of the trial, four patients with HER2amplified metastatic breast or colorectal cancer have been enrolled, and all have stable disease at completion of the first two cycles of treatment.
+We expect to report top-line results from the Phase 1/2 trial in the second half of 2017.